MicheleDiSabato/laa-thrombosis/README.md

      width="500" />
 </center>

-Because of its position, it is a region prone to blood clots formation caused by the low velocity flow of blood [^1].
+Because of its position, this region is prone to blood clots formation caused by the low velocity flow of blood [^1].

 [^1]: https://pubmed.ncbi.nlm.nih.gov/25751618/ and https://www.frontiersin.org/articles/10.3389/fcvm.2018.00034/full